EASE(DOCS) Optical Printer Control Systems EASE(DOCS)

 chans - channels to effect.
 A channel can be any letter a thru l.

-Can be a range like 'a-d', or can be comma separated lists,
+Can be ranges like 'a-d', or comma delimited lists like

 sfrm - starting frame of move